Wollivan/SquadronLeader/README.md

 #### Optional:

 - box.stl x1

-For the range string you will need a piece of string which is longer than the length of 3 of the 1 cost manuever template.
-You then need to tie 2 knots the distance of 3 straight maneuver templates apart.
+- range_bendable.stl OR range_solid.stl (for the bendable modelling, it hasn't yet been tested, and I imagine normal PLA will just snap)

+#### Range Ruler

+If you aren't printing the range ruler you will need to make one out of string.
+The string needs to be greater that 234mm.
+Don't worry about this specific mmeasurement, it's the length of 3 straight maneuvers.
+Mark the string slightly beyond the end so you have some excess to hold.
+Then from that point, measure and mark at:

+- 78mm (one straight maneuver length)
+- 156mm (2 straight maneuver lengths)
+- 234mm (you guessed it, 3 straights)
+  Be sure to leave a little excess before and after the first and last mark, so you have something to hold onto when measuring range.

+The final option for a range ruler is just that... a ruler!
+You will just have to remember the distances for each section as outlined above.

 ## Downloads